 Welsh Harlequins are a smaller breed of duck, so if you’re looking for more meat you could choose a Pekin.
 If you want to know more about raising ducks, read this post “A Quick Start Guide to Raising Ducks” by The Free Range Life.

 Rabbits were the first farm animal that we chose to raise as beginners.
 Well, I guess my husband chose to raise them.
 In the beginning, I didn’t want anything to do with raising rabbits for meat because they were pets as a child.
 My husband started working full-time.

 I took on the role of full-time-homesteader and find-out-how-to-do-all-this(er).
 With that role came the caretaker of the rabbits.
 Needless to say, I’ve ended up loving our rabbits and with the help of this book, I got pretty good at it!

 Rabbits are some of the best beginner farm animals and great small farm animals.
 They’re also the best introduction to raising mammals for beginners.
-With a gestation period of about a month, cull date as early as 8 weeks depending on the breed, they provide a quick meat provision.
+With a gestation period of about a month, cull date as early as 8 weeks depending on the breed, they provide a quick and hearty meat provision.

 Rabbits are a fun animal to raise for meat as a beginner.
 If you’d like to know more, you can read more about raising rabbits.

 Along with chickens, ducks, and rabbits, the pig is another delightful homestead addition.

 To learn more about raising pigs, including housing, feed requirements, and care, check out this article on how to raise pigs.
 What are you raising on your homestead?
 I’d love to hear about it in the comments!